wzab/gpio-qemu-demo/README.md

 ## How to prepare and run the demo on Windows
 It is possible to run my demo in `docker` on Windows.
 The repository contains the `build.bat` file for building the image, and `runme.bat` for starting the container.
-Unfortunately, building the image is significantly slower on Windows than on Linux. *On my machine with 12-core Xeon and 64 GB of RAM, creating the image in Windows took 7500 seconds.
+Unfortunately, building the image is significantly slower on Windows than on Linux. *On my machine with Intel(R) Xeon(R) E-2176M  CPU @ 2.70GHz and 64 GB of RAM, creating the image in Windows took 7500 seconds.
 During that time, 4900 seconds was spent on building Buildroot.
 On the same machine in Linux, the image was created in 5200 seconds.
 The interesting result is that on the machine with Intel(R) Core(TM) i5-9400 CPU @ 2.90GHz and 32 MB of RAM, building of the whole image in Linux took only 2800 seconds*.

 You also need a VNC client for wndows (I use [TigerVNC](https://tigervnc.org/)).